 There are two shelter houses located at Buzzard's Roost Picnic Area.
 The open shelter built by the Civilian Conservation Corps holds between 40 and 45 people.
 It is available by reservation (rental fee is $30), or if not reserved, is available at no charge to users on a first-come, first-served basis.
 The building has picnic tables, electrical outlets, a water hydrant and an outdoor cooking grill.

 An enclosed shelter known as Huck Hall is available by reservation only.
-The building holds up to 100 people and rents for $75 (June through August) and $65 (September through May).
+The building holds up to 100 people and rents for $75.
 It has folding tables and chairs, two modern restrooms, a small kitchen with a refrigerator and stove and two outdoor cooking grills.
 Groups larger than 100 need special permission from the facility manager to use Huck Hall.

 To reserve a shelter, please call the park office at 573-565-3440.

 A modern playground, completed in 2002, is perfect for the kids and is located in Buzzard's Roost Picnic Area.